Shiqan/software-evolution/README.md

 Antoniol, G., Penta, M. D., Casazza, G., & Merlo, E. (2001, November).
 Modeling clones evolution through time series.
 In Proceedings of the IEEE International Conference on Software Maintenance (ICSM'01) (p.
 273).
 IEEE Computer Society.

 Mayrand, J., Leblanc, C., & Merlo, E. M. (1996, November).
 Experiment on the automatic detection of function clones in a software system using metrics.
 In Software Maintenance 1996, Proceedings., International Conference on (pp. 244-253).
 IEEE.

+Hauptmann, B., Bauer, V., & Junker, M. (2012, June).
+Using edge bundle views for clone visualization.
+In Proceedings of the 6th International Workshop on Software Clones (pp. 86-87).
+IEEE Press.

 Davy Landman, Alexander Serebrenik, and Jurgen Vinju.
 Empirical anal-ysis of the relationship between cc and sloc in a large corpus of java meth-ods.
 InSoftware Maintenance and Evolution (ICSME), 2014 IEEE Inter-national Conference on, pages 221–230.
 IEEE, 2014.